enkhbatMunkhbold/job-management-app/README.md

 - The **Due Date**, which is shown in **red** to immediately draw the user's attention.

-At the bottom of the Order Card is a **Delete** button.
-Clicking this will permanently remove the order.
+- A **Delete** button is located at the bottom of the card.

+  - If the order's status is **"in progress"**, the **Delete** button is **disabled** to prevent accidental removal.

+  - For all other statuses, the button remains enabled and allows the user to delete the order.